-Are Veneers Right For You?
+Is This Treatment Right For You?

 The recommendation by your dentist to have veneers is not one which is taken lightly.
 Any change to the structure of your current teeth is a permanent move.
 Therefore, your dentist will always look for the least non-invasive way to treat your teeth if possible.

-What Is The Procedure For Porcelain Veneer Treatment?
+What Is The Procedure?

-Once you and your dentist have agreed on a porcelain veneer treatment, the following stages will occur (please note it is possible to receive this treatment without the use of anesthetic, but most people prefer to use it as a safeguard in case of any sensitivity):
+Once you and your dentist have agreed on a porcelain veneer treatment, the following stages will occur (please note it is possible to receive this treatment without the use of anaesthetic, but most people prefer to use it as a safeguard in case of any sensitivity):

-- Trimming of the tooth which involves removing a thin layer from the front enamel of your tooth that will be replaced by a veneer of the same size.
+- Trimming of the tooth involves removing a thin layer from the front enamel of your tooth that will be replaced by a veneer of the same size.
 In some cases, ultra-thin veneers, known sometimes as Lumineers, may be indicated – these require no tooth preparation at all.

 - Making an impression of your tooth which is used to make the custom veneer.